DGSA Consultancy & Training Services

 The DGSA must hold a valid Vocational Training Certificate, for the correct mode of transport, obtained by:

-- Receiving the appropriate training from a provider such as RoadSafe Europe Limited
+- Receiving the appropriate professional training from a provider such as RoadSafe Europe Limited

 Many commercially run courses are for up to ten, or more, candidates.
-And, due to the nature of the course, most on them will fail because they do not receive the attention required.
-But, at RoadSafe, we take a different approach.
+Unfortunately, due to the nature of the intensive nature of the course and required depth of study, most on them will fail because they cannot possibly receive the attention from the trainer required.
+But, at RoadSafe, we like take a totally different approach.

 Our courses all last five days (we do not usually offer shorter “refresher” courses due to the high failure rates unless the candidate is very confident that this is all they need), with the course being highly interactive to ensure the trainees' understanding.
 Homework assignments are also set to reinforce the topics covered over the day, and even after the course, and before the examinations, we continue to set questions to keep the information fresh.

-We prefer to run these courses at our fully equipped training centre in Southampton, as this ensures that we maintain an excellent first-time pass rate, but we can also come to you and train on-site, nationwide, if required.
+We prefer to run these courses at our fully equipped training centre in Southampton, but we can also come to you and train on-site, nationwide, if required, contact us for details.

 Please note that enrolment with SQA must be completed several weeks before the examination, and that space at some of the exam centres may be limited, so early booking is advisable: